 c) Long, skinny screwdrivers: Although the most common screwdriver type to break, they are extremely helpful in extending your reach.

-d) Heavy duty flathead screwdriver: A screwdriver you can hit with a hammer is a must have (and one of my favorite tools).
+d) Thick, sturdy flathead screwdriver: A screwdriver you can hit with a hammer is a must have (and one of my favorite tools).
 This screwdriver also doubles as a small pry-bar.

 e) A small flathead screwdriver: Although we usually got these for free at the shop, they are relatively inexpensive.
 They are commonly used to hold the intake throttle open during tune-ups.